nrox/pretty-lisp/README.md

 [pretty-lisp demo](https://assemblino.com/pretty-lisp/)

-Open tutorial.lisp or other *.lisp files available.
+Click the _pretty-lisp editor_ button then open tutorial.lisp or other available *.lisp file in the dropdown list.

 ## Current state